June 18, 2024

 In the heart of Odisha lies Puri, a town that bursts with energy annually during the Rath Yatra festival.
 Recognized as the chariot festival of Lord Jagannath, Lord Balabhadra, and Goddess Subhadra, this event stands as the largest, most revered, and beloved Hindu festival of the region.
 Occurring each year on the second day of Shukla Paksha in either June or July, it beckons Hindu devotees from far and wide to seek divine blessings at the renowned Jagannath Temple.
 Explore the captivating Facts About Puri Jagannath Temple and discover the optimal Best Time to Visit Jagannath Temple for a truly enriching experience.

-(Puri Rath Yatra 2024 will start on the 29th June and celebrated on 7th July)
+(Puri Rath Yatra 2025 will start on the 27th of June and will be conclude on 5th July)

 Location – Jagannath Temple, Puri, Odisha